 How to Clean Acrylic Brushes with Dried Paint

-Never throw out old brushes without first attempting to clean them.
+Never throw out old brushes without first attempting to clean them. here’s How to Clean old Paint Brushes if you want to know in derails.
 Start the process of reviving your paint brushes by using some of the solutions mentioned below.

 Fill a glass halfway with rubbing alcohol and place your brushes in the jar and set aside for at least five minutes.
 If you don’t do this in a well-ventilated room, you’ll suffocate before the operation is over.
 To shield your hands from the harmful effects of alcohol, wear plastic gloves.
 After five minutes, remove the brushes and pull the paint off the bristles.
 To remove the paint from the bristles, use a fingernail pad.
 This can be accomplished by rubbing the brushes from the ferrule to the tip.